 Sign up for The Falling Dream, a twice-monthly newsletter that features some of the key ingredients for dreams: a striking poem, a flowing image, an artistic/cultural reference, and a fragment of a story-in-progress — all dream inspired.
+The goal is to explore the literal, literary, artistic, and figurative aspects of the ever-elusive dream — to get you thinking about the dreams you have, having more dreams, and the many ways in which dreams inspire us and flow through our lives, even if we don’t always remember them.
 Subscribe here.

 52 Projects – Random Acts of Everyday Creativity

 “Jeffrey Yamaguchi’s 52 Projects is a heartfelt guide to creating perfect moments and connecting with others.
 It’s a perfect antidote to our zone-out culture — a magical work that will remind you — 52 times — how great it is to be alive.”